secureCodeBox/secureCodeBox/hooks/notification-hook/README.md

 ## Custom Message Templates

+CAUTION: Nunjucks templates allow code to be injected!
+Use templates from trusted sources only!

 The Notification Hook enables you to write your own message templates if the templates provided by default are not sufficient.
 Templates for this hook are written using the [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.